 Another great way to make the cherry filling if you want fresh cherries is to make make a sugar syrup and pour it over the fresh cherries.
 Make the sugar syrup by simmering 1/4 cup sugar with 2 tablespoons of water for about 5 minutes, until the sugar dissolves and has thickened slightly.
 Then pour it over the pitted/halved cherries.
 Let it cool before using.

 You can make this cake like I did, in two 8 inch cake tins or you can make it into a sheet cake with a 9x13x2 inch pan.

-I did make my double chocolate black forest cake in three 6 inch layers but this fresh whipped cream may not hold up to three layers very well.
-If you do want to do that, you totally can, the cake makes three 14oz layers.
+I did make my double chocolate black forest cake in three 6 inch layers but this chantilly cream may not hold up to three layers very well.
+If you do want to do that, you totally can – the cake makes three 14oz layers.
 However, I recommend dissolving 1 teaspoon of gelatin into 1 Tablespoon of warm water and adding it to the whipped cream before beating.
-Then refrigerate the cake for 20-30 minutes between stacking the layers.
+Then refrigerate the cake for 20-30 minutes between stacking each layer.